-2. You share private conversations between the two of you to others
+2. You share private conversations between you and your child to others

 My son and I were coming home when we saw our building manager down the hall.
 My kiddo then reminded me that our manager had fixed our toilet because it was broken.